 - smelting be done only in areas with reliable renewable energy sources – which in practice means mountainous regions with reliable runoff for hydropower

-- transportation of these metals be done in such a manner as to eliminate – or if impossible minimise absolutely – greenhouse pollution from vehicles used to transport them
+- transportation be done in such a manner as to eliminate – or if impossible minimise absolutely – greenhouse pollution from vehicles used to transport them

 - owing to its large supply of land and fossil fuels, in the absence of regulations there is no incentive for energy efficiency in Australia